MetaFam/metagame-wiki/docs/playbooks/CupOJosephs-Becoming-An-Ethereum-Developer-Roadmap-and-Guide.md

+---
-# Joseph's How to become an Ethereum Developer Guide - https://hackmd.io/NS-XCiEbS2GUpI8Wu1Xdew
+title: 🤔 How to become an Ethereum Developer by Joseph
+---

 So you want to get started in Ethereum?
 I get several requests for info and resources and roadmaps every week so I decided to make this collection.
 I hope this helps and provides some more direction and is less overwhelming than other giant lists.